Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

-\textbf{Na\"ively using accelerators when they match leads to significant slowdowns, as bad as \WorstNaiveOverallSlowdown{} (Redshift on TPC-H+ with a 10\% budget).} The slowdowns on Redshift are primarily due to data transfer: moving intermediate results from the accelerator to Redshift (or vice-versa) can sometimes take longer than running the entire query on Redshift.
-For example, many of the na\"ive strategy's timeouts in Figures~\ref{fig:tpchp-redshift10} and~\ref{fig:tpchp-redshift1} are because it blindly applies the known group by accelerator.
-Using it is usually a poor choice for Redshift, as \thesystem{} must transfer the input data from the RDBMS to the accelerator to aggregate (usually large).
+\textbf{Na\"ively using accelerators when they match leads to significant slowdowns, as slow as \WorstTpchOverallSlowdown{} (DuckDB).} The slowdowns on Redshift are mostly due to data transfer: moving intermediate results from the accelerator to Redshift (or vice-versa) can take longer than running the entire query on Redshift.
 DuckDB has a negligible data transfer overhead as the accelerators run in-process.
-Its slowdowns are because the na\"ive strategy uses the domain negation accelerator whenever it matches, even though it may not speed up the query.
+Its slowdowns are because the na\"ive strategy uses the domain negation accelerator whenever it matches, even when not beneficial.
 When the predicate is already selective, its negation processes more data (and is thus slower).
-This result shows that considering an accelerator's overall effect on the query is essential for speeding up the workload with accelerators.
+Thus overall, considering an accelerator's full effect on the query is essential for achieving workload speedups using accelerators.